InstantCommands

 Creates a new command/listener from a code snippet.

 You will be asked to give a code snippet which will contain your function.
-It can be a command (you will need to add the commands decorator) or a listener (your function name must correspond to an existing discord.py listener).
+It can be any supported object as described above.

 Tip

-Here are the available values for your code snippet:
+Here are the available values within your code snippet:

 • bot (client object)